[3.9] Necromantic Scribe - [6k+ Life] [All Content] [2.5M+ dps] [Fun Playstyle]

 - "% phys damage added as x" damage bonuses, eg.

-- gem levels, especially 20->21 as this hits a new scaling breakpoint on the attack speed modifier.
+- gem levels, especially 20->21 and 24->25 as these hit a new scaling breakpoint on the attack speed and %phys per virulence modifiers respectively.

 - increasing damage taken by the target: